-What Are the Elements of Marketing Mix?
+What Are the Elements of a Marketing Mix?

 Effective, efficient marketing requires an understanding of several key concepts, and how to best use them to reach your target market.
 These concepts are part of the marketing mix.

 Your marketing mix is the combination of elements that play a role in promoting and delivering your products and services to consumers or clients.
 In essence, it's about putting your product or service in the right place at the right time for the right price.

-Elements of the Marketing Mix
+How Do the Elements of a Marketing Mix Work?

-- Product: These are the products or services you offer to your customers, including their physical attributes, what they do, how they differ from your competitors, and what benefits they provide.
+These are the products or services you offer to your customers, including their physical attributes, what they do, how they differ from your competitors, and what benefits they provide.

-You can have all the other P's locked up, but if you or your salespeople are rude, or your customer service systems fall short, it won't matter how good the other Ps are.
-Today more than ever, consumers have a choice about who they do business with, and they prefer businesses that know their stuff, are willing to help, and are responsive.
+You can master all the other elements of the marketing mix, but if you or your salespeople are rude, or your customer service systems fall short, it won't matter how good the other P's are.
+Consumers have a choice about who they do business with, and they prefer businesses that know their stuff, are willing to help, and are responsive.